BugAboo: 2018–2021: Pre-debut activities

 In 2018, Eunchae (then representing Million Market) and Choyeon competed in Produce 48, finishing 32nd and 50th, respectively.
-It was revealed in an interview with Ryan S. Jhun, the group's producer and CEO of A Team Entertainment, that bugAboo was originally scheduled to debut in 2020, but it was postponed and then moved to the fall of 2021.
+In September 2020, Cyan had starred in VAV's music video for Made for Two.
+It was revealed in an interview with Ryan S. Jhun, the group's producer and CEO of A Team Entertainment, that BugAboo was originally scheduled to debut in 2020, but it was postponed and then moved to the fall of 2021.
 The group went by the tentative name A Team Dream, and they covered songs on their now-defunct YouTube channel.

 2021–2022: Introduction, BugAboo, Pop and disbandment

 The group released an official logo motion teaser and a silhouette teaser on September 1, 2021, announcing their debut in October 2021.
 BugAboo was the first group to make their debut under the company in six years, following the debut of their first boy group VAV.
 Two days prior to the release, they held a special debut showcase called Prick or BugAboo, which was live telecast on SBS MTV.
 On October 25, 2021, the group released their self-titled debut single album BugAboo.
-The music video received 10 million views on YouTube in a week and the song was first broadcast on SBS MTV's The Show the next day.

-On June 13, 2022, BugAboo released their second and last single album, Pop.
+On June 13, 2022, BugAboo released their second single album, Pop.
 On December 8, 2022, A Team Entertainment shared that after long discussions, the company and the members had decided to disband the group and terminate the contracts of all members.